hanz-archer/VSCode-Live-Collab/README.md

-﻿# VS Code Live Collaboration Extension
+﻿# VS Code Live Collaboration Extension Project

 A real-time collaboration extension for Visual Studio Code that enables multiple users to edit the same file simultaneously.
 Users can see each other's cursor positions and changes in real-time.